wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > _Melee Weapon Attack:_ +0 to hit, reach 5 t., one creature.
 > _Hit:_ 1 piercing damage.

-If such a bat were under the _impaired (hearing)_ or _impaired (parasense, auditory echolocation)_ condition, it's passive Perception would be reduced by 5 and even with its **_Keen Hearing_** feature it would suffer a numeric penalty between -1 and -5 (-2 unless stated otherwise) on any perception check that relies on hearing.
+If such a bat were under the _impaired (hearing)_ or _impaired (parasense, auditory echolocation)_ condition, its passive Perception would be reduced by 5, and even with its **_Keen Hearing_** feature, it would suffer a numeric penalty between -1 and -5 (-2 unless stated otherwise) on any perception check that relies on hearing.

 ## Legal Information {#legal-information}